First Things First

 - events are being tracked appropriately

-- distribution / segmentation work the way you expect them to
+- distribution/segmentation works the way you expect it to

 - User Insights

 - Advanced pairing - to test experiments on production builds (Test Flight, Hockey App, App Store, Fabric, enterprise distribution builds, etc)